Our top pick for

 TTM: trailing 12 months

-There are currently 2.7 million CVB Financial shares held short by investors – that's known as CVB Financial's "short interest".
-This figure is 0.4% up from 2.7 million last month.
+There are currently 2.3 million CVB Financial shares held short by investors – that's known as CVB Financial's "short interest".
+This figure is 12.4% down from 2.7 million last month.

 There are a few different ways that this level of interest in shorting CVB Financial shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against CVB Financial.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against CVB Financial.

 Find out more about how you can short CVB Financial stock.